Kmass7/kindle-notes-to-excel/README.md

 The clippings file is really just a "note history" file, so even if you delete a highlight/note in your kindle... it will still show up in the file.

 Take for example you highlight a small portion of the text, but the later you want to expand that selection.
-The kindle will create an entirely different clipping for that bigger selection in addition to the older one.
-The code prevents this for the most part.
 You will still have to remove duplicates from time to time as the code can not read your mind and know which one you rather keep.

 General things to do:
 - Add your paths to the fileLocations.py file